daffainfo/ctf-writeup/CyberSecurityRumble Quals/A Good Vue/README.md

 ![webhook](images/webhook.png)

-Decode the cookie using base64 and voila
+Decode the cookie using base64 and voilà

 ![flag](images/flag.png)